 When I purchased my first house, I initially never thought of it as an “investment.”
 It was a place to call home.
-I had a few buddies that lived with me and covered most of my mortgage payment.
-After seeing the value of my house increase over a few years, I proactively started looking for more real estate investments opportunities.
+A few buddies lived with me and covered most of my mortgage payments.
+After seeing the value of my house increase over a few years, I proactively started looking for more real estate investment opportunities.

 I’ve had many unique real estate investment opportunities over the years present themselves.
 Being in the mortgage industry has allowed me to make educated decisions on real estate investing.
 I recommend anyone purchasing an investment property to do research and make sure that being a landlord is right for them.
 Owning an investment property is not for everyone.
 Dealing with tenants, property maintenance and market fluctuations can be stressful at times.

 Don’t wait to buy real estate, buy real estate and wait. ~T. Harv Eker